+✓ As ✓ As Appropriat

-✓ As Appropriate N/A Yes No • Are there agreements in place to ensure that managers are informed of the importance of managing contractors? • Are managers aware of the health and safety legal requirements regarding contractual work?
-Is the "five step" approach to managing contractors being taken into consideration? • Is the information given in Appendix 'A' and Appendix 'B' being taken into consideration?
-Are there monitoring procedures in place to ensure that the requirements of the policy are being met? Сс empleted by: Confirmed by: Na me: Name: De esignation: Designation:
+N/A Yes No

+• Are there arrangements in place to ensure that managers are informed of the importance of managing contractors?

+• Are managers aware of the health and safety legal requirements regarding contractual work?

+Is the 'five step' approach to managing contractors being taken into consideration?

+• Is the information given in Appendices A and B being taken into consideration?

+• Are there monitoring procedures in place to ensure that the requirements of the policy are being met?

+• ifirmed by: nature)

+Name:(Print) ne: nt)

+Designation: ignation:

-Date:
+Date: e: